iseth/iseth/README.md

 My name is Seth, I'm what they call a software engineer and completely in love with open source software development.
 My go-to programming languages for day to day tasks are ruby and elixir.

-Feel i am located on these parts of the web:
+I am located on these parts of the web:

 <!--- - DevDuo @ **https://devduo.com** (0x) --->